How can Miami Valley communities increase the share of our diets that comes from our “foodshed?”

 - The Marianist Environmental Education Center (MEEC) provides workshops for the public on vegetable gardening and pollinator gardens.
 Sponsor a workshop in your community.

 - Partner with the extension service of either Ohio State University or Central State University to bring the Expanded Food and Nutrition Education Program (EFNEP) to your community.
-The program utilizes interactive discussions and activities to guide low- and moderate-income participants through a series of community-based workshops aimed at improving diet quality, food safety and physical activity.
+The program utilizes interactive discussions and activities to guide low- and moderate-income participants through a series of community-based workshops.
+These workshops are aimed at improving diet quality, food safety, and physical activity.
 Adult participants also gain skills in food preparation and managing their food budgets.

 - East End Community Services offers gardening, food preparation, nutrition, and food preservation classes.